 - Secondly, you need to install a suitable door for your bathroom.
 You will be required to cut out the partition wall if you have a large steel sheet or timber panel.
 Alternatively, you can invest in a partition that is just enough to cover the area beside the door.
 For this, you will have to measure your bathroom door and the total partition space.

-You can consider fixing the door at one side and cover the remaining area with your desired partition.
+You can consider fixing the door on one side and covering the remaining area with your desired partition.
 You can also fix two different lengths of partitions leaving a space for your door in between.
 These are the possibilities available for creating a bathroom partition.
 Choosing one over the other completely depends on your house design and personal preference.

 For constructing our bathroom walls, we used laminated vinyl sheets.
 These sheets are best for bathrooms as they efficiently resist moisture and are also inexpensive at the same time.
 You can also consider using wall tiles for building your bathroom walls.
 Both these options are great as they require minimal maintenance and can be cleaned quite easily.